dimmyvi/tigress-general-requirements/tigress-webdav-sample-implementation.md

 --- abstract

-This document describes a sample implementation of transferring digital credentials securily (Tigress) using Signal protocol.
+This document describes a sample implementation of transferring digital credentials securily (Tigress) using WebDAV protocol.

 --- middle